yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 R is a multi-paradigm (object-oriented, functional, array) language developed for statistical computing.
 It is heavily influenced from S, Scheme (a dialect of lisp), and APL.
-It's syntax comes from its predecessor S, it takes lexical scoping from Scheme, and it allows for array-programming style like Matlab and APL.
+Its syntax comes from its predecessor S, it takes lexical scoping from Scheme, and it allows for array-programming style like Matlab and APL.
 It is an object-oriented programming language, and list objects serve as a fundamental storage object in